purvaldur/uniwise-devops-assignment/notes.md

 ## 5) Expose out of cluster

 I did #5 before #4 because that was an easy, next step.
-Using a combination of a service (defined in svc.yaml) and nginx ingress together with letsencrypt certmanager, I was able to quickly expose the application with HTTPS included.
+Using a combination of a service (defined in svc.yaml) and Nginx ingress + Letsencrypt cert-manager, I was able to quickly expose the application with HTTPS included.

 The application is currently live on https://uniwise.vald.io/ - I am willing to take the URL down immediately upon request if the presence of the word "uniwise" in the URL is inappropriate.

 ## 4) Resilience

 It seems the application is already set up to use Redis as the backend, so it should be trivial to set up redis on the side and let the application connect to it through the provided REDIS_URL environment variable.
 That way, if the pod goes down or gets rolled, data is not lost.
+I don't have a redis instance set up already, so this will be a fun exercise to explore.